Church of the Good Shepherd, Batheaston

 The Church of the Good Shepherd is a former Roman Catholic church in Batheaston, Somerset, England.
 Designed by Martin Fisher in the Brutalist architecture style, it was built between 1966 and 1967 and closed as a place of worship in 2020.
-Planning permission was granted to demolish the church and replace it with homes in 2025.
+Planning permission was granted in 2025 to demolish the church, but a new planning application in June 2026 proposes to convert the building into offices and a children's nursery.

 History

 Catholic worship in Batheaston was originally held in the chapel of the St. Joseph's Roman Catholic Approved School at Eagle House.
 The school moved to Batheaston in 1941, following bomb damage to their premises in the Arnos Vale area of Bristol.
 Services were then held in an upper room of the village's Lamb and Flag Inn in December 1947.
 Following discussions between the Bishop of Clifton, Rev. William Lee, and the Rector of Our Lady Help of Christians (St Mary's) in Bath, Dr. J. Grimshaw, a temporary church was erected in 1948 to serve Batheaston until a permanent one could be built.
 The £1,000 temporary church, dedicated to St. Euphrasia, was a converted ex-army hut capable of seating 100 people.
 It was blessed and dedicated for worship by the Rector of St Mary's, Dr. J. A. Rea, with assistance from Father McCarron, on 16 May 1948.

 Construction of a permanent church, the Church of the Good Shepherd, commenced in April 1966 and was completed in May 1967.
 It was designed by the architect Martin Fisher of Bath and cost approximately £40,000 to build.
 The church was opened by the Bishop of Clifton, Rev. Joseph Rudderham, on 4 May 1967.
 The roof was renewed circa 1991 and a reordering was carried out under Martin Fisher in the 2000s, which included the installation of new stone furnishings in the sanctuary.